top of page

 A Guest at Disney in a wheel chair enjoying the parks

-From knee replacements, rehabbing torn ligaments and even ankles sprained at Disney, we’ve navigated Walt Disney World with temporary and long-term mobility challenges.
-Here’s how to plan an accessible Disney trip with a guest who has limited mobility. 🧚♀️ Read More
+From knee replacements and torn ligaments to even an ankle sprained at Disney, we’ve navigated Walt Disney World with both temporary and long-term mobility challenges.
+This guide shares how to plan an accessible Disney trip for guests with limited mobility.🧚♀️ Read More about Limited Mobility at Walt Disney World

 Learn about accessibility at Universal Orlando and how to navigate the parks with a guest who is neurodivergent, has mobility limitations, or other disability-related needs.
-From Rider’s Guide info to quiet areas and wheel chair/ECV rentals, we’re sharing what works. 🧚♀️ Read More
+From Rider’s Guide details to quiet areas and wheelchair or ECV rentals, we’re sharing what works.🧚♀️ Read More about Universal Orlando with Disabilities

 Universal Studios Globe